Netflix-Skunkworks/stethoscope/README.md

 If you would like to develop against real data, you can run the backend (locally or in Docker) and proxy API requests to the backend.
 This is handled automatically by [create-react-app], and you can change the proxy address in `stethoscope/ui/package.json`.

 **Note:** For API authentication to work with the proxy, you'll need to generate a token that will be loaded into your development environment.
-If you have [Docker] installed, you can do this with `make dev-token`.
+If you have installed the Python dependencies, you can do this with `make dev-token`.
+If you have [Docker] installed, you can do this with `make dev-token-docker`.

 #### Prerequisites